-- 5.1 The Person Presiding at the commencement of the Annual Meeting to consider the election of a Chair of the Authority shall be: - 5.1.1 The Chair of the Authority for the previous municipal year of the Authority; or - 5.1.2 If she/he is absent or unable to act the Vice Chair of the Authority for the previous municipal year of the Authority; or - 5.1.3 If she/he is absent or unable to act such Member as is appointed by the Authority. - 5.2 Thereafter the Person Presiding at meetings of the Authority shall be: - 5.2.1 The Chair of the Authority; or - 5.2.2 In the absence of the Chair of the Authority, the Vice Chair of the Authority; or - 5.2.3 In the absence of the Vice Chair of the Authority and the Chair of the Authority, a Member of the Authority appointed by the Authority. - 5.3 If it is necessary to choose a member of the Authority to preside in the absence of the Chair and Vice Chair, the Proper Officer shall call on a Member of the Authority to move that a Member of the Authority be named by that Member shall take the chair. - 5.4 If discussion arises on that motion, the Proper Officer shall exercise the powers of the Person Presiding to regulate that discussion, and to maintain order at the meeting. - 5.5 The motion, and any amendments, shall be put to the Meeting in accordance with Standing Order 22.5 (voting on appointments).
+- 5.1 The Person Presiding at the commencement of the Annual Meeting to consider the election of a Chair of the Authority shall be: - 5.1.1 the Chair of the Authority for the previous municipal year of the Authority; or - 5.1.2 if they are absent or unable to act the Vice Chair of the Authority for the previous municipal year of the Authority; or - 5.1.3 if they are absent or unable to act such Member as is appointed by the Authority. - 5.2 Thereafter the Person Presiding at meetings of the Authority shall be: - 5.2.1 the Chair of the Authority; or - 5.2.2 in the absence of the Chair of the Authority, the Vice Chair of the Authority; or - 5.2.3 in the absence of the Vice Chair of the Authority and the Chair of the Authority, a Member of the Authority appointed by the Authority. - 5.3 If it is necessary to choose a Member of the Authority to preside in the absence of the Chair and Vice Chair, the Proper Officer shall call on a Member of the Authority to move that, a Member of the Authority be named, and that Member shall take the Chair. - 5.4 If discussion arises on that motion, the Proper Officer shall exercise the powers of the Person Presiding to regulate that discussion, and to maintain order at the meeting. - 5.5 The motion, and any amendments, shall be put to the Meeting in accordance with Standing Order 22.5 (voting on appointments).